junwonpark/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am currently a Postdoctoral Research Associate at Princeton's School of Public and International Affairs and Department of Psychology, having completed my PhD in Organizational Behavior at the Yale School of Management.
-While at Yale, I was a member of the [Contending with Societal Inequality Lab](https://www.csinequality.com/), under the mentorship of [Michael W. Kraus](http://www.michaelwkraus.com/) and [Cydney H. Dupree](https://cydneydupree.com/), and a Policy Fellow at the [Institution for Social and Policy Studies](https://isps.yale.edu/).
+I am currently a research scientist at Amazon in the People eXperience and Technology Central Science (PXTCS) Team focusing on diversity, equity, and inclusion research.
+Previously, I was a Postdoctoral Research Associate at Princeton's School of Public and International Affairs and Department of Psychology, having completed my PhD in Organizational Behavior at the Yale School of Management.

-In my research, I am interested in studying the individual and structural dynamics that undergird the relationship between social positions and social inequality.
-In particular, I examine how people challenge or reinforce societal inequities while occupying disparate social positions in the context of economic, gender, and racial inequality.

-I am also committed to advancing equitable access to higher education for members of marginalized groups, having served as a Diversity Fellow at Yale's [Office for Graduate Student Development & Diversity](https://gsas.yale.edu/diversity/office-graduate-student-development-diversity-ogsdd).
-Being undocumented myself, I specialize in providing support for undocumented students in higher education, and you can learn more about this ongoing work [here](http://members.spsp.org/news-center/announcements/connecting-undocumented-social-personality-psychologists).